 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand why it’s important to have a legally compliant website.
-Use the information provided above to quickly add legal pages to your website using simple and inexpensive legal resources and WordPress plugins.
+We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
+Use the information presented above to quickly add essential legal pages to your site using simple legal resources and WordPress plugins.